Static code analysis

-Hover the mouse over the inspection widget in top-right corner of the editor, click , and select Configure Inspections:
+Hover over the inspection widget in top-right corner of the editor, click , and select Configure Inspections:

 In the editor, open the suggestion list, click the right arrow, and chooseon the submenu.

-In the Inspection results tool window, click Edit Settings on the toolbar or use the corresponding context menu command.
+In the Problems tool window, click Edit Settings on the toolbar or use the corresponding context menu command.

-Use to filter the inspections list.
+Use to filter the inspection list.
 For example, you can filter inspections by severity or by language.